 - Disobedient behavior such as not responding to direct commands

 - Excessive shedding

 As you can see, many of these symptoms can be indicators of other issues so it can become confusing.
 If you do notice any of these symptoms, try to determine what’s directly causing them.
 While stress can be caused by many things, it is often the result of an interruption in a dog’s schedule.
-Separation anxiety is a big deal for dogs – after all, they really are creatures of habit.
-Think of your dog’s environment.
+Separation anxiety is a big deal for pets– after all, they really are creatures of habit.
+Think of your pet’s environment.
 Is it noisy?
 Are there more people encroaching on his territory?
 Has a new pet been introduced into the home?
 You should also consider climate.
 If it’s too hot or too cold, dogs can display signs of stress, too.